barotto/IBMulator/README.md

 ## HARDWARE REQUIREMENTS

-A 64bit Linux operating system with an OpenGL 3.3 video card.
+A 64bit Linux or Windows operating system with an OpenGL 3.3 video card.
 CPU wise, unfortunately, due to the lack of optimizations you need a good one.
 I have tested IBMulator only on my i7-2600@3.4GHz.
 Extrapolating from what I see I think the program can run on a 2GHz dual core processor.
 Never tested the code on a 32bit o.s., maybe it will compile and run, maybe it won't.
-I didn't have the time to port to Windows, sorry.
 I will never have the means nor the time to port to OS X, iOS, Android, WinRT.
 Patches are welcome!